Basic Wine Tasting Terms

 U

-Underipe – the resulting flavours when grapes which failed to reach optimum
+Underipe – the resulting flavours and aromas when grapes failed to reach optimum maturity, leading to green, harsh, or tart notes in the wine.

 V